-If we fail to maintain proper and effective internal control over financial reporting, our ability to produce accurate financial statements on a timely basis could be impaired and our public reporting may be unreliable.
+If we fail to maintain proper and effective internal control over financial reporting, our ability to produce accurate financial statements on a timely basis could be impaired and our public reporting may be unreliable.\

 Effective internal controls over financial reporting are necessary for us to provide reliable financial reports and, together with adequate disclosure controls and procedures, are designed to prevent fraud.
 In connection with the restatement of our condensed financial statements as of, and for the three and nine months ended, September 30, 2021, we determined that we had a material weakness as of September 30, 2021, namely that our review control over the completeness and accuracy of our accounts payable did not operate effectively, resulting in a material error in the financial statements.
 Subsequently, in connection with the preparation and review of our Annual Report on Form 10-K for the year ended December 31, 2021, management determined that a deficiency existed related to the methods used to develop certain estimates and the timely review of such estimates.
-Additionally, in connection with the preparation and review of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022, management determined that a material weakness existed related to our controls to review and approve certain revenue-related manual journal entries, including the review of the completeness and the accuracy of the information used.
-A material weakness means a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of a company's annual or interim financial statements will not be prevented or detected on a timely basis.
+Additionally, in connection with the preparation and review of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022, as well as in connection with the preparation and review of our Annual Report on Form 10-K for the year ended December 31, 2022, management determined that a material weakness existed related to our controls to review and approve certain revenue-related manual journal entries, including the review of the completeness and the accuracy of the information used.
+In addition, in connection with the preparation and review of our Annual Report on Form 10-K for the year ended December 31, 2022, management determined that a material weakness existed related to our review control over the completeness and accuracy of information used when calculating stock-based compensation expense, which resulted in a material error in the financial statements included in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022.
+A material weakness means a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of a company's

-We have implemented a plan to remediate the material weaknesses in our internal control over financial reporting, including steps to design and implement new controls and expand the review of any potential unrecorded liabilities.
-We will also need to design and implement new controls related to the review and approval of revenue-related manual journal entries.
+Except for the material weakness discovered in connection with the preparation and review of our Annual Report on Form 10-K for the year ended December 31, 2022, we have implemented certain aspects of a plan to remediate the material weaknesses in our internal control over financial reporting, including steps to design and implement new controls and expand the review of any potential unrecorded liabilities.
+We will also need to design and implement additional controls related to the material weaknesses identified above.
 However, we cannot assure you that these efforts will remediate our material weaknesses in a timely manner, or at all, or that we will be able to maintain effective controls and procedures even if we remediate our material weaknesses.
 If we are unable to successfully remediate our material weaknesses, implement and maintain effective controls and procedures, or identify any future material weaknesses, the accuracy and timing of our financial reporting may be adversely affected, we may be unable to maintain compliance with securities law requirements regarding timely filing of periodic reports and we may experience a loss of public confidence, which could have an adverse effect on our business, financial condition and the market price of our common stock.